aurorafossorg/sos-prototype/README.md

 And the project is built under `dist/`.

 **WARNING** - The project currently won't run because it's lacking some assets.
-These we're omitted due to possible copyrigth infringements.
+These we're omitted due to possible copyright infringements.
 I'm on the process of getting open-source and free assets so people can run this project.